turingschool/launch-curriculum/module1/labs/Week3/Classes.md

 ## Lab Objectives
 * Practice brainstorming the classes that might exist in an application
 * Reinforce the syntax and structure of classes
-* Introduce the `Date` object: create and manipulate dates

 <aside class="instructor-notes">
     <p><strong>Instructor Note</strong><br>Before the lab, set up groups of 3/4 students and post in slack.</p>